risingwavelabs/risingwave-docs/versioned_docs/version-1.8/sql/commands/sql-create-sink.md

   <link rel="canonical" href="https://docs.risingwave.com/docs/current/sql-create-sink/" />
 </head>

 Use the `CREATE SINK` command to create a sink.
 A sink is an external target where you can send data processed in RisingWave.
-You can create a sink from a table or source, or a materialized view.
+You can create a sink from a table or a materialized view.

 If your goal is to create an append-only sink, you can use the emit-on-window-close policy when creating the materialized view that you want to sink data from.
 For details about the policy, see [Emit on window close](/transform/emit-on-window-close.md).